lis-epfl/iisr/README.md

 - A folder called `simulation`, which contains the MATLAB Simulink simulation files.

-Each file contains its own `README.md` file with dedicated instructions on how to use them.
+Each folder contains its own `README.md` file with dedicated instructions on how to use them.

 ## Dataset
 The dataset of both the dynamic and the aerodynamic experiments can be found in [Zenodo](10.5281/zenodo.4568184).